Girish-Krishnan/Lightweight-Human-Digitization/README.md

 * 3D reconstruction using data from any arbitrary number of connected Intel RealSense D415 cameras.
 * Option to use optimization algorithms such as point-to-point ICP and bundle adjustment.
 * Outputs 3D models in __.ply__ file formats.
-* Can be used to reconstruct 3D videos in __.blend__ file format, using a sequence of .ply frames.

 ## Requirements
 * Intel RealSense SDK 2.0 or higher
-* _For 3D reconstruction of images:_ Python 3.8 or higher
+* Python 3.8 or higher
-* _For 3D reconstruction of video:_ Python 3.10
-* Modules: bpy, matplotlib, numpy, open3d-python, opencv-python, pyrealsense2, scipy, utils
+* Modules: matplotlib, numpy, open3d-python, opencv-python, pyrealsense2, scipy, utils

 ## Installation